codeforamerica/il-gcc-form-flow/README.md

 ## Application Won't Run After IntelliJ Update

-Sometimes an IntelliJ update will cause the `StarterApplication` run context to fail.
+Sometimes an IntelliJ update will cause the `ILGCCApplication` run context to fail.
 Here are some ways to attempt to fix it.

 1. Invalidate the cache